 Attendees also watched a video featuring pitches by Zuckerberg, Sandberg and Ebersman that had been posted online last week.
 Facebook has arranged a meeting in Palo Alto, California, for the end of the week.

 Executives addressed Facebook’s slowdown in revenue growth, saying the company is now facing a larger base of users and is working to be useful to them and advertisers, according to meeting attendees.
 Facebook is working on new ways to make money from mobile users, and on getting partners besides game maker Zynga Inc. to use its platform and currency, which is used to buy so-called virtual goods.

 Zuckerberg, in New York, told investors that the $1 billion Instagram acquisition, announced last month, was contemplated over a long period.
 He said he had watched the company grow for a while and opportunities like Instagram are unique, according to several meeting attendees.

 The Menlo Park, California-based company is seeking a market value of as much as $96 billion.
 Facebook is offering 337.4 million shares at $28 to $35 each, and is scheduled to price the offering on May 17, data compiled by Bloomberg show.
 The shares will be listed on the Nasdaq Stock Market under the symbol FB.
-Morgan Stanley, JPMorgan Chase & Co. and Goldman Sachs Group Inc. (GS) are leading the sale.
+Morgan Stanley, JPMorgan Chase & Co. and Goldman Sachs Group Inc. (GS:US) are leading the sale.